Arpan3323/movie-review-service-backend/readMe.md

 ## Cross-Origin Resource Sharing (CORS)

 The API is configured to allow CORS requests from `http://localhost:3000`.
-If you're running a client application on a different URL, you'll need to update the `@CrossOrigin` annotation in `MovieController.java`.
+If you're running a [client application](https://github.com/Arpan3323/movie-review-service-frontend) on a different URL, you'll need to update the `@CrossOrigin` annotation in `MovieController.java` and `ReviewController.java`.

 ## Dependencies